mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 world with a low population will probably have a few items available for sale but not in large quantities.

-It is not always possible to predict from a world’s tech level what items will be encountered in private or government hands.
+It is not always possible to predict from a world's tech level what items will be encountered in private or government hands.
 Some worlds do have a fairly uniform tech distribution.
 On others people may be talking on their imported personal comms while stepping